curl/everything-curl/callback-debug.md

 A common use for this callback is to get a full trace of all data that libcurl sends and receives.
-The data sent to this callback is always the unencrypted version, even when for example HTTPS or other encrypted protocols are used.
+The data sent to this callback is always the unencrypted version, even when, for example, HTTPS or other encrypted protocols are used.

 This callback must return zero or cause the transfer to stop with an error code.